docot04/Hin-C/README.md

 ## Features:

 - Write fully executable C code in Hindi syntax!
+  - Supports a wide range of C keywords
+  - additional support for normalization of Hindi variable and function names
 - Convert regular C into Hindi C

 ## Usage: